 Debra Wolf Goldstein, Esq.

-Debra Wolf Goldstein brings to her clients over twenty years of experience as a lawyer and consultant in the environmental, real estate and land conservation fields.
+Debra Wolf Goldstein brings to her clients over 30 years of experience as a lawyer and consultant specializing in land conservation.
 She holds a J.D., cum laude, from Georgetown University Law Center and a B.A. from Brown University.

 Debra taught Planning Policy and Law as an adjunct professor at Temple University—Ambler and is a sought-after speaker at national and regional conferences on topics including public access liability, conservation easement violations, appraisals and conflicts of interest.

-- Chaired the Land Use Committee of Philadelphia’s Park & Recreation Commission and was formerly Vice President of the Fairmount Park Commission and a member of the Philadelphia Art Commission;
+- Chaired the Land Use Committee of Philadelphia’s Park & Recreation Commission and was formerly Vice President of the Fairmount Park Commission, where she helped draft and guide passage of the City’s first parkland protection ordinance;

-- Serves as a board member on the Fairmount Park Conservancy and the policy committee of the Pennsylvania Land Trust Association;
+- Serves as a board member emeritus on the Fairmount Park Conservancy and on the policy committee of the Pennsylvania Land Trust Association;

 - Was Vice President of Stewardship (1999-2001) and General Counsel (2001-2005) at the Bucks County-based land trust Heritage Conservancy;